Normaliz/PyNormaliz/README.md

     C.Volume()

-retrieves the already computed result [1,1], namely the fraction 1/1 = 1.
+retrieves the already computed result [1,1], which encodes the fraction 1/1 = 1.
+This is the lattice length of the diagonal in the square.
+The euclidean length, that has been computed simultaneously, is returned by

+    C.EuclideanVolume()

+with the expected value

+    1.4142135623730951

 By using Python functions, the functuionality of Normaliz can be extended.
 For example,